haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 ## Camera Randomization

 For cameras, which are created by adding `CameraConfig` objects to your task's `_sensor_configs` property, you can randomize the pose and fov across all parallel sub-scenes.
+This can be done either during reconfiguration or episode initialization.

+### During Reconfiguration

-Simply provide batched data to the CameraConfig as done below for the poses.
+Simply providing batched data to the CameraConfigs of your sensors as done below (pose, fov, near, and far are supported) will randomize the camera configuration across parallel scenes.
+The example below does it for camera poses.

 ```python
 from mani_skill.envs.utils import randomization